featurist/coffeeify/readme.markdown

 app.get('browserapp.js', browserify('./browser/app.js', {transform: ['pogoify'], extensions: ['.pogo']}));
 ```

-**please note, `extensions` is [not yet supported](https://github.com/ForbesLindesay/browserify-middleware/pull/22) in browserify-middleware.
-In the mean time you will have
-to require with the `.pogo` extension, as in `require './file.pogo'`.**

 # example files

 given some files written in a mix of `js` and `pogo`: